 Many funeral companies don’t publish prices for their services and some may only provide estimates before the event.
 In 2015, the Law Commission recommended legislation requiring companies to publish price lists and provide itemised costs before services were delivered but there is currently no such legislation.³

-To get an accurate cost for the kind of funeral you would like, make a funeral plan and get a quote from a funeral director – even better, shop around for several quotes.
+To get an accurate cost for the kind of funeral you want, make a funeral plan and get a quote from a funeral director, or shop around for several quotes.
 That way you know where your biggest costs are likely to come from.

 Read more about the cost of a funeral.

 Some resourceful New Zealanders are taking funeral costs into their own hands by joining or starting a local Coffin Club.
 Quirky as it sounds, Coffin Club groups have been appearing all over New Zealand since a former palliative-care nurse came up with the idea in 2010.

 Coffin Clubs bring seniors together for company, a chat, and to design and make their own unique coffin .
 As well as promoting community, a healthy attitude towards death and celebrating each person’s artistic streak, the clubs offer a way to save thousands on one of the biggest funeral costs: the coffin.

 Coffins in New Zealand could cost about $5,000, but you may be able to find cheaper options through Coffin Club or other independent providers.
 While making your own coffin isn’t everyone’s cup of tea, the Coffin Club phenomenon shows an increasing willingness among Kiwis to plan ahead.

 Government funeral grants

 Work and Income offers an income and asset-tested grant worth around $2,000.
 This money can only be spent on the most necessary parts of the funeral, such as the funeral director’s fees, body disposal and burial plots.